RichardDRJ/puma/README.md

 Licence
 =======

-PUMA is released under the three-clause BSD licence@website:Licence:BSD.
+PUMA is released under the three-clause BSD licence.
 We chose this rather than a copyleft licence like GPL or LGPL in order to allow anyone to use PUMA with absolute freedom aside from the inclusion of a short copyright notice.